The oral region and pharynx

 Cleft palate is fairly common, occurring in 1/2500 births and more often in females (67%).
 (Compare this to cleft lip: occurring in 1/1000 births, and 80% affected are males.)
 They occur posterior to the incisive fossa, when the left and right palatal shelves fail to fuse.

 Cleft palate can impair feeding and speech.
-It can also be associated with other birth defects and maternal use of anticonvulsant medications.
+It can also be associated with other congenital anomalies and maternal use of anticonvulsant medications.
 A variant of palatal clefting with little or no consequences is bifid uvula.

 Clefts of the soft palate disable the function of the tensor veli palatini muscles on the palate, preventing them from tensing it.
 Without a tense stable platform below, the tensor veli palatini can’t tug down on the pharyngotympanic tube to open it, so the tympanic cavity doesn’t get properly aerated.
 This may explain why children with complete cleft palates are more likely to get middle ear infections.